 We built upon the tables and graphics in the Data section to investigate the distribution of ratings by rubric as well as ratings by rater.
 Further EDA was conducted by generating summary statistics and histograms of ratings by rubric after grouping by rater for both the original and the data where all raters reviewed the same artifacts.
-The results guided our approach to the other research questions and for modeling the data to investigate how these variables interact with one another and whether the effects are fixed, random, or both.
+These graphics and tables allowed us to determine if there are any noteworthy relationships in the data for either subset of the data.
+The results also guided our approach to the other research questions and for modeling the data to investigate how these variables interact with one another and whether the effects are fixed, random, or both.